Learning-Assisted Optimization for Transmission Switching

-We continue this numerical study by comparing approaches $K$nn-B, $K$nn-M y $K$nn-BM discussed in Section \ref{subs: $K$nn-B, $K$nn-M and $K$nn-BM}.
-For simplicity, Table \ref{tab:b_m_bm_results} provides the results for $K=50$ (10\% of the training data).
-Unlike $K$nn-D and $K$nn-LP, these three approaches lead to the optimal solution for all instances, which confirms their robustness for a sufficiently high number of neighbors.
-Therefore, although these approaches require a higher computational burden than $K$nn and $K$nn-LP, they still involve significant computational savings with respect to the benchmark model, while reducing the probabilities of yielding suboptimal solutions.
+We continue this numerical study by comparing approaches \emph{FixB}, \emph{FatM} and \emph{FixB-FatM} discussed in Section \ref{subs:proposed}.
+For simplicity, Table \ref{tab:b_m_bm_results} provides the results for $K=50$ (10\% of the training data) and $\tau=0$.
+Unlike \emph{Direct} and \emph{Linear}, these three approaches lead to the optimal solution for all instances, which confirms their robustness for a sufficiently high number of neighbors.
+Therefore, although these approaches require a higher computational burden than \emph{Direct} and \emph{Linear}, they still involve significant computational savings with respect to the benchmark, while reducing the probability of returning suboptimal solutions.

-Table \ref{tab:b_m_bm_results} also shows that approaches $K$nn-B, $K$nn-M and $K$nn-BM differ in terms of their computational burden.
-The $K$nn-M approach reports higher times than $K$nn-B, which allows us to conclude that fixing some binary variables involves higher computational savings than tightening the big-M constants.
-Notwithstanding this, the highest computational gains are obtained if both effects are combined under the $K$nn-BM approach.
+Table \ref{tab:b_m_bm_results} also shows that approaches \emph{FixB}, \emph{FatM} and \emph{FixB-FatM} differ in terms of their computational burden.
+The \emph{FatM} approach reports higher times than \emph{FixB}, which allows us to conclude that fixing some binary variables involves higher computational savings than tightening the big-M constants.
+Notwithstanding this, the highest computational gains are obtained if both effects are combined under the \emph{FixB-FatM} approach.
 Figure \ref{fig:b_m_bm_results} plots the number of problems solved as a function of time.
-In the left subplot the x-axis ranges from 0 to 100s, while in the right subplot the x-axis goes from 100s to 3600s.
-In the left subplot we can observe that approaches $K$nn-B and $K$nn-BM are able to solve most of the instances in less than 100s, while approach $K$nn-M has a similar performance as the bencharmk.
-In the right subplot we see that the hardest instance solved by $K$nn-B and $K$nn-BM requires 1645s and 296s, respectively.
-On the contrary, although $K$nn-M outperforms the benchmark, this approach is not able to solve all instances in less than one hour.
+In the left subplot, the x-axis ranges from 0 to 100s, while in the right subplot the x-axis goes from 100s to 3600s.
+In the left subplot we can observe that approaches \emph{FixB} and \emph{FixB-FatM} are able to solve most of the instances in less than 100s, while approach \emph{FatM} has a similar performance as the benchmark.
+In the right subplot we see that the hardest instance solved by \emph{FixB} and \emph{FixB-FatM} requires 1645s and 296s, respectively.
+On the contrary, although \emph{FatM} outperforms the benchmark, this approach is not able to solve all instances in less than one hour.